 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Council, and would be included here for completeness.

-The Council does not have any such liabilities at present.
+The Council has not incurred any such liabilities at this time.